-Requests for prescription drugs or food may be made, and collected, from Christchurch, Highcliffe or Bransgore.
+Requests for prescription drugs (including flea and worming medications) or food may be made, and collected, from Christchurch, Highcliffe or Bransgore.

 All pet prescriptions must be checked and prescribed by a Veterinary Surgeon before being dispensed.
 The medication will then be second-checked by a different member of staff, before the prescription is prepared for collection.
 This rigorous checking process meets the highest practice standards necessary for our hospital accreditation.
 We therefore ask that you allow 48 hours notice (excluding weekends) for prescription requests.